John Myatt

-John Myatt, (born 1945), is a British artist convicted of art forgery who, with John Drewe, perpetrated what has been described as "the biggest art fraud of the 20th century".
+John Myatt (born 1945) is a British artist convicted of art forgery who, with John Drewe, perpetrated what has been described as "the biggest art fraud of the 20th century".
 In 1999 he was convicted of conspiracy to defraud and imprisoned for four months.
 Since his conviction, Myatt has continued to paint in the style of famous artists, selling his works as "genuine fakes".

 Early life

 The son of a farmer, Myatt attended art school and discovered a talent for mimicking other artists' styles but at first only painted for amusement and for friends.
-He worked as a songwriter for a time and claims authorship of the song "Silly Games", a UK no. 2 hit for Janet Kay in 1979, although this is attributed by Kay to producer Dennis Bovell and credited to Diana Bovell.
+He worked as a songwriter for a time and co-wrote the song "Silly Games", a UK no. 2 hit for Janet Kay in 1979.
 He later worked as a teacher in Staffordshire.

 Painting

 When his wife left him in 1985, Myatt gave up teaching to spend more time with his children, and attempted to make a living by painting original works in the style of well-known artists.
 He placed an advertisement in Private Eye magazine which read "Genuine fakes.
 Nineteenth and twentieth century paintings from £150".
 He was initially honest about the nature of his paintings, but John Drewe, a regular customer, was able to re-sell some of his paintings as genuine works.
 When he later told Myatt that Christie's had accepted his "Albert Gleizes" painting as genuine and paid £25,000, Myatt became a willing accomplice to Drewe's fraud, and began to paint more pictures in the style of masters like Roger Bissière, Marc Chagall, Le Corbusier, Jean Dubuffet, Alberto Giacometti, Matisse, Ben Nicholson, Nicolas de Staël and Graham Sutherland.